Confidence Thresholds: Why AI Omits Brands Instead of Guessing

 Confidence does not increase through output alone.

-It rises when:
+It tends to rise when:

-Category definitions are stable
+• Category definitions are stable

-Core descriptors are repeated verbatim
+• Core descriptors are repeated verbatim

-Authority signals are validated across multiple credible sources
+• Authority signals are validated across multiple credible sources

-User-generated content reinforces brand claims
+• User-generated content reinforces brand claims

-Narrative coherence is maintained across the broader ecosystem
+• Narrative coherence is maintained across the broader ecosystem

 This is what AI-ready clarity accomplishes.